 Non-faculty employees with ten (10) or more years of state service in a regular full-time position or positions receive career bonuses.

-Years of Service Annual Payment
+Annual Payment

-10-14 years of state service \$800
+\$800

-15-19 years of state service \$1,000
+\$1,000

-20-24 years of state service \$1,200
+\$1,200

-25+ years of state service \$1,500
+\$1,500

 Upon eligibility, career service bonus payments will be made the month of the employee's anniversary date of state service.